aelpxy/aelpxy.dev/pages/blog/2022/rust-day-1.md

 Everything was fine, until I realised I want to build something in Rust.

-Have I learn't something today?
+What have you learned today?

-Yes, Today I've learned variables and some more stuff in rust.
+I've about variables and some more stuff today.

-I will look further into the borrow checker and try to understand how it works .

-That's all for Rust day 1.
+Looking towards the rust borrow checker.